ARTIST STATEMENT

 Becoming aware of the arc of this work came slowly to me, beginning a year after running for an entire day from the falling Twin Towers in the Ground Zero area of Manhattan.
 It was only after being “displaced” from my Tribeca home for almost a year after 9/11, that I came to reflect upon my recurring childhood dreams of being chased by bad guys, and running for safety.
 I later created a video, RUNNING, highlighting this nightly fleeing from villains.

 My abstract work after 9/11 became figurative, armor-like, and I realized that I was creating visual and visceral symbols of protection, androgynous sentinel-like figures to stand guard against the foe.
-I gradually incorporated a family of pop-culture and religious icons (Wonder Woman, Princess Mononoke, Lisbeth Salander, Lady Gaga, Storm and Nausicaa) that could start conversations about issues of power and vulnerability.
+I gradually incorporated a family of pop-culture and religious icons (Wonder Woman, Kannon, Princess Mononoke, Lisbeth Salander, Lady Gaga, Storm and Nausicaa) that could start conversations about issues of power and vulnerability.

-I dipped into my childhood experiences with Sexism and Masculinities/Femininities and played with unexpected gender permutations in Gender Scrambling.
 With my lectures, performances, videos, as well as HAWT's educational interactive website and national team of scholars, I find myself excited to interact with my audience, and cherish when a viewer or participant has an epiphany which expands Protector behavior and empathy toward the Other.

-– Linda Stein, 2018
+– Linda Stein, 2024